 Your child’s first dental appointment – it’s an exciting time, yet also can create anxiety.
 When do babies need to go to the dentist?
 As we said above, there are three key ages when to take your child to the dentist.

 While the first appointment is the most critical, dentist appointments are vital for kids when they are 1, 4, and 7 years old.
 Here’s why.

 Why Should Kids See the Dentist at Age 1?

-The American Academy of Pediatric Dentistry recommends children make their first visit to the dentist at age 1 to establish a foundation for their dental care.
+When do babies start going to the dentist?
+The American Academy of Pediatric Dentistry recommends children make their first visit to the dentist by no later than age 1 to establish a foundation for their dental care.